 Barriers and Traps

-When it comes to pests, prevention is better!
+When it comes to pests, prevention is best!
 Work on these three goals:

 - Developing and maintaining a natural ecosystem encourages natural predators to keep pest numbers down